tcsullivan/ada-chip/README.md

 # ada-chip

 A CHIP-8 emulator written in Ada (as an exercise for learning Ada).
-Supports (*I believe*) the entire instruction set from the ["SUPER-CHIP specification from 1991 (but without the additional opcodes that provide extended functionality)"](https://en.wikipedia.org/wiki/CHIP-8#Opcode_table).
+Supports the entire instruction set from the ["SUPER-CHIP specification from 1991 (but without the additional opcodes that provide extended functionality)"](https://en.wikipedia.org/wiki/CHIP-8#Opcode_table).

 ## Building